 Crystal Casino and Hotel

 Their food service is horrible so don’t even try ordering.
-Not much action here.
+Not much poker action here.
 About the only good thing I can say is they have a hotel.

 Crystal Casino and Hotel